-All children with RMS require a local control measure, which means direct treatment specifically to the site of the tumor.
+All children with rhabdomyosarcoma require a local control measure, which means direct treatment specifically to the site of the tumor.

 - Local control can be done by surgery alone, radiation alone, or a combination of both surgery and radiation.